-

 Nikon Nikkor Z 58mm F0.95 S Noct: Initial Impressions

 The Nikkor Z 58mm F0.95 S Noct is one of Nikon’s showcase lenses – a sort of throwback to the early days of Nikon’s interest in optical research.
 It’s certainly a lens that splits opinions – I’m still not sure exactly how I feel about it – though there’s no denying it’s a beautifully made lens that’s capable of extremely high image quality in all its nuances.
-You can read about my opinion on this lens here.
+You can read additional opinion on this lens here.
 Build Like other Nikon exotics it’s delivered in a massively oversized cardboard box but inside it contains a large Pelican type hard-case, instead of the more usual soft-padded type.
-I didn’t weigh the…
+I didn’t weigh the case…

 -